 Ever since that tantalising first trailer for the Blade Runner sequel – Blade Runner 2049 – came out, fans of the original cult classic sci-fi film have been speculating what the future holds… and with good reason.
-The story of the original Blade Runner film is a fascinating one, both on screen and behind the scenes.
+The story of the original Blade Runner film is fascinating, both on screen and behind the scenes.

 “I’ve seen things you people wouldn’t believe.
 Attack ships on fire off the Shoulder of Orion.
 I watched C-beams glitter in the dark near the Tannhauser Gate.
 All those moments will be lost in time, like tears in rain.
 Time… to die.” – Roy Batty, Blade Runner